-The use of bio-engineering methods must be considered as a measure to reduce erosion and land slippage.
-The Contractor will ensure that the angle of the slope is kept within the limits of soil type.
-The Contractor will balance cut and fill to limit the steepness of slopes.
 All slopes and excavated areas must be monitored for movement.
 Excavations must be covered, within reason, as part of the Contractor's disaster preparedness plan.
 Silt traps should be implemented where necessary.
-Potential Social Impacts Activities Mitigation Measure Responsibility for Implementation Time of Implementation Monitored By Increase in traffic flow and restricted access to farms Excavation Demolition Construction The complete blocking of access to the farms in the area is not foreseeable because the site is not directly on the access road to the farms.
-A traffic management plan must be developed and implemented by the Contractor in consultation with the Traffic Department of the Royal St. Vincent and the Grenadines Police Force.
-The public is to be informed of the increase in heavy equipment Sign posting warning signs when heavy equipment and trucking will be accessing the site.
-Contractor All stages of the works Supervisory Consultant Environmental and Social Safeguards Team Safety of pedestrians in the area Excavation Demolition Construction Signage Community Liaison will liaise with the community to inform and educate residents about Contractor Environmental and Social Safeguards Team All stages of the works Supervisory Consultant Environmental and Social Safeguards Team the safety of the road during works and address issues and concerns that may arise.
-(Community Liaison) Occupational Health and Safety Issues Excavation Demolition Construction The contractor must ensure that an Occupational Health and Safety Plan is in place to guide work activities and provide a safe environment for workers.
+Potential Social Impacts Activities Mitigation Measure Responsibility for Implementation Project Works Phase Monitored By Increased Traffic Flow Excavation Demolition Construction The road to the site (Waterloo No. 3 Road) is a 'dead-end' farm road with minimal traffic.
+The public must be informed of the increase in heavy equipment on the road leading to the site.
+Posting warning signs to alert users of the road that heavy equipment and trucking will be accessing Waterloo No.3 Road.
+Contractor All stages of the works Supervisory Consultant Environmental and Social Safeguards Team Safety of pedestrians in the area Excavation Demolition Construction Signage, Community Liaison will liaise with the community to inform and educate residents about the safety of the road during the works and address issues and concerns that may arise.
+Contractor Environmental and Social Safeguards Team (community liaison) All stages of the works Supervisory Consultant Environmental and Social Safeguards Team Any Issue affecting, workers, the community and stakeholders as a result of project- related activities.
+Excavation Demolition Construction The workers, the community and anyone the project affects must be allowed to register issues or grievances brought about by the project and seek redress without any hindrance or discrimination.
+Workers must have access to a grievance mechanism for project workers.
+Environmental and Social Safeguards Team All stages of the works Supervisory Consultant Environmental and Social Safeguards Team

+Chance Finds Excavation Project stakeholders must have access to the project-level grievance mechanism.
+A copy of the ESMP and the C-ESMP will be maintained on site and access allowed by stakeholder with inquiries.
+Stop all work and cordon off the area and do not allow anybody access to the area, unless cleared by the National Trust Department.
+Actions at the site may require competent professionals who may need to be contacted and brought in, as needed.
+Contractor Environmental and Social Safeguards Team All stages of the works Supervisory Consultant Environmental and Social Safeguards Team Potential Health and Safety Impacts Activities Mitigation Measure Responsibility for Implementation Project Work Phase Monitored By Occupational Health and Safety Issues Excavation Demolition Construction The contractor must ensure that an Occupational Health and Safety Plan is in place to guide work activities and provide a safe environment for workers.
 The contractor must ensure that all workers operate within a safe environment.
 All relevant Labour and Occupational Health and Safety regulations must be adhered to, to ensure worker safety.
 Workers must be provided with necessary equipment as well as protective gear as per their specific tasks such as hard hats, overalls, gloves, goggles, boots, etc. Sanitary facilities must be provided for all workers on site.
-The contractor must ensure that there are basic medical facilities on-site and a first aid kit and staff trained in basic first aid.
-Appropriate posting of information within the site must be done to inform workers of key rules and regulations to follow.
-The contractor must ensure that the health and safety of the users of the roadway, which would be used to access the site, is protected by strict adherence to the Traffic Management Plan and public notification of increased activity in the area.
-Contractor All stages of the works Supervisory Consultant Environmental and Social Safeguards Team
+Contractor All stages of the works Supervisory Consultant Environmental and Social Safeguards